1

 Obtain Google OAuth Credentials

-• To start out lets get the redirect url from the Hanko console, We will need this in a moment.
-To do so, sign in to the Hanko console and select your project.
+• First, obtain the redirect URL from the Hanko console, as you’ll need this for Google configuration.
+Sign in to the Hanko console and select your project.
 Navigate to ‘Settings’ in the left sidebar and then to ‘Social connections’.
 Copy the ‘Redirect URL’.
+Hanko Callback URL

-• Let’s also double check that our allowed redirect URL is set to the same URL as our App.
-To do this, navigate to the ‘URLs’ tab in the left sidebar.
-Scroll down and make sure that Allowed redirect URLs includes your App URL + ’**’.
+• Verify that your allowed redirect URL is configured correctly for your application.
+Navigate to the ‘URLs’ tab in the left sidebar.
+Ensure that Allowed redirect URLs includes your App URL + ’**’.
+Hanko allowed redirect url

-• Navigate to Google cloud console, login and click on ‘Select a project’ at the top left.
+• Navigate to Google Cloud Console, sign in and click on ‘Select a project’ at the top left.
+Google settings option

-• Now type ‘OAuth’ in the searchbar and choose ‘OAuth consent screen’ from results.
+• Type ‘OAuth’ in the search bar and choose ‘OAuth consent screen’ from the results.
+Google settings option

-• Configure your Google Auth Platform, press on ‘Get started’ to set it up.
+• Configure your Google Auth Platform by clicking ‘Get started’ to begin setup.
+Google auth configuration

-• Go to ‘Google Auth Platform’ > ‘Audience’ and publish your app.
+• Navigate to ‘Google Auth Platform’ > ‘Audience’ and publish your app.
+Google test users

-• Choose a name and paste the previous Redirect URL (that you got from the hanko console), as an ‘Authorized redirect URI’.
+• Choose a name and paste the Redirect URL (that you obtained from the Hanko console) as an ‘Authorized redirect URI’.
+Google auth client setup

-• The Google console will display information about the OAuth client, copy and save both ‘Client ID’ and the ‘Client secret’, you will need these in the next step.
+• The Google console will display information about the OAuth client.
+Copy and save both the ‘Client ID’ and ‘Client secret’, as you’ll need these in the next step.
+Google settings option

 2